-AI developers, like Alex, resort to XAI techniques to explain AI decisions in human-understandable forms~\cite{doshivelez2017rigorous}, and enable clinical users to make informed decisions with AI assistance that comply with evidence-based medical practice\footnote{``Evidence-based medicine is the conscientious, explicit, judicious and reasonable use of modern, best evidence in making decisions about the care of individual patients.''~\cite{Masic2008}}~\cite{Sackett71}.
-Indeed, research has shown that explanations have the potential to help clinical users to verify AI's decisions~\cite{Ribeiro2016b}, resolve disagreements with AI during decision discrepancy~\cite{10.1145/3359206}, calibrate their trust in AI assistance~\cite{7349687,Zhang2020}, identify potential biases~\cite{Caruana2015}, facilitate biomedical discoveries~\cite{Woo2017}, meet ethical and legal requirements~\cite{Amann2020,gdpr}, and ultimately facilitate doctor-AI communication and collaboration to leverage the strengths of both~\cite{2101.01524,Topol2019,Carter2017}.
+AI developers, like Alex, resort to XAI techniques to explain AI decisions in human-understandable forms~\citep{doshivelez2017rigorous}, and enable clinical users to make informed decisions with AI assistance that comply with evidence-based medical practice\footnote{``Evidence-based medicine is the conscientious, explicit, judicious, and reasonable use of modern, best evidence in making decisions about the care of individual patients.''~\citep{Masic2008}}~\citep{Sackett71}.
+The notion of XAI and its corresponding techniques were originally proposed in the machine learning community~\citep{BARREDOARRIETA202082, 10.1145/3236009, Zhang2018a}, and were then applied and developed in the medical image analysis (MIA) community~\citep{YANG202229, Singh2020}, for example in brain ~\citep{PEREIRA2018228}, retinal~\citep{DeFauw2018}, cardiac~\citep{Bello2019}, chest~\citep{YE2022108291}, and skin imaging tasks~\citep{8333693}.
+They utilize different explanation forms and algorithms that aim to generate clinical end-user-friendly explanations~\citep{jin2021euca}, such as explaining using features (heatmap~\citep{Bien2018}, concept~\citep{pmlr-v80-kim18d}), examples (similar~\citep{10.1145/3290605.3300234}, typical~\citep{10.5555/3454287.3455088}, and counterfactual examples~\citep{10.1007/978-3-030-32226-7_76}), and rules (decision tree~\citep{Wu2019a}).
+Indeed, research has shown that explanations have the potential to help clinical users to verify AI's decisions~\citep{Ribeiro2016b}, resolve disagreements with AI during decision discrepancy~\citep{10.1145/3359206}, calibrate their trust in AI assistance~\citep{7349687,Zhang2020}, identify potential biases~\citep{Caruana2015}, facilitate biomedical discoveries~\citep{Woo2017}, meet ethical and legal requirements~\citep{Amann2020,gdpr}, and ultimately facilitate doctor-AI communication and collaboration to leverage the strengths of both~\citep{2101.01524,Topol2019,Carter2017}.